 Runners normally set goals for themselves for the year, month or week of running.
-Many runners plan their annual races early on, and create their training, racing and resting cycles in accordance to the goal races.
+Many runners plan their annual races early on and create their training, racing and resting cycles in accordance with the goal races.

 Other runners set time and mileage goals for the month or week too.
 Usually, there are a number of smaller goals which runners set for themselves before they can reach to the bigger ones.

 This kind of goal-oriented mindset is what employers expect from their employees, and what every business owner needs to have.
 This is why runners can become excellent managers as well.